Click on the question to reveal the answer.

 If I give you my Tax Parcel Code number over the phone, or come in, can you give me the information right away?

 The policy is to e-mail the request to the Flood Zone Department by using the Flood Zone Inquiry Form.
 The inquiry form will guide you through the steps to submit a request for your flood zone information.
 You can search for a record of previously released flood zone information, but if yours is not in the list you will have to complete the form and submit your request for staff to research.
-Due to the quantity of inquiries and staff size, the responses are given within 10 working days.
+Due to the quantity of inquiries and staff size, the responses are typically given within 5 working days.
 For the fastest response time please be sure to include a current e-mail address.
 Maps can be reviewed by interested parties at this office, the local libraries and some real estate offices.
 It is wise to call ahead and make an appointment if you intend to come in.

 Floodplain Regulations can be purchased upon request at a cost of $10.00.
 Because of the high volume of requests we receive, all requests/complaints must be submitted in writing or by e-mail.
 The 2015 Floodplain Regulations can also be downloaded from our Related Links column, or you can access the document by clicking here.

 An Elevation Certificate is a document that certifies the elevation of a structure.
 It may be required by insurance companies to prove that the structure is in compliance with local regulations.
-It is the property owner s responsibility to obtain an Elevation Certificate within 30 days of completion of construction and supply the original of the certificate to the Floodplain Administrator.
+It is the property owner's responsibility to obtain an Elevation Certificate within 30 days of completion of construction and supply the original of the certificate to the Floodplain Administrator.
 The owner must hire an Arizona Registered Surveyor (or Engineer) to complete the Elevation Certificate.

 If there is an Elevation Certificate in our files, the County can send a copy upon written request, free of charge.
 Please include the tax parcel ID number (APN number) and any other necessary location information with your written inquiry.